daattali/beautiful-jekyll/2018_readings.md

 **Rationale:**

 Many consider reciprocal transplant to be the gold standard for demonstrating local adaptation, but recently genomic data collected from different populations has been used to argue for local adaptation.
-This week we want the RCN to compare and constrast different approaches toward measuring local adaptation.
+This week we want the RCN to compare and contrast different approaches toward measuring local adaptation.

 **Paper 1:**  (Paper and Link)